 There’s been a number of studies looking at higher rep ranges using lower loads that support the use of higher reps in programs focused on hypertrophy covered by Monica M HERE worth reading if you have not already.
 Anything by Monica is always worth reading, but I digress.

-So does that put the debate to rest?
-Not even close as such a study raises as many questions as it gives answers, if not more so.
+So does that put the debate to rest as to the optimal rep ranges for making gainz?
+No, but it does get us closer to an understanding of what can be effective, and it’s clearly less rigid than once thought.
 What’s the optimal rep ranges, who should use them (e.g., newbies vs experienced lifters, etc) and when?
-Lots of Qs yet to be answered, and the paper does bring that up also, so worth a full read.
+Lots of Qs yet to be answered, and those papers does bring that up also, so both worth a full read.
 I’ll also tell you this, if you think training at lower loads for higher reps is the “easy” way out, you have no idea the pain you’re about to experience during the training and the days that follow.
 Try three sets of squats to failure – close to it – in the 15-20 rep range and get back to me…

 In conclusion, if hypertrophy is the goal, the inclusion of higher reps appears a viable and likely beneficial addition to a training program and worth some experimentation.
 My personal preference has been to do higher rep days or phases in a program vs in the same workout as lower reps and higher loads, say 10 reps and below.